CFPB Releases Online Tool to Help Renters and Landlords Access Federal Assistance

 - Password: zYJNnEbh@784 (please do not cut & paste the password)

-According to a CFPB analysis of from June 23–July 5, 16 percent of adults living in households who rent said they are currently behind on their payments.
+According to a CFPB analysis of Census Household Pulse Survey data from June 23–July 5, 16 percent of adults living in households who rent said they are currently behind on their payments.
 Of adults living in households behind on rent, 49 percent, or approximately 3.6 million of them say that eviction in the next two months is somewhat or very likely.

 As part of an unprecedented economic recovery effort, the federal government has allocated more than $46 billion to assist households unable to pay rent, utilities, and other housing costs.
 All 50 states and hundreds of local, tribal, and other programs are distributing funds.
 The CFPB’s Rental Assistance Finder tool will make it easier for renters and landlords to connect with rental assistance programs in their area, and take the first steps toward accessing available funds.